andrewGhazi/bayesianMPRA/README.md

 # bayesianMPRA
 An analytical framework for MPRA data with two main goals:
-1. Provide a fully Bayesian, generative statistical model for the raw count data
+1. Provide a fully Bayesian statistical model for the raw count data
 2. Integrate genomic annotations to provide an informative empirical prior to increase the statistical power of the analysis in an interpretable way

 This package is still evolving and may be broken at times.
 If you run into a problem please create an issue on this github page.
+Otherwise feel free to contact me with questions: arghazi at bcm dot edu.

 ## Installation